SachinSS45/Java-Springboot-Journey/CollectionFramework/CollectionFramework.md

 #### Note:
 - Insertion order is preserved, but duplicates are **not allowed**.
 - Use `LinkedHashSet` when you want a **cache-based application** where:
-  - Duplicates are not allowed         <-- nested bullet
+  - Duplicates are not allowed
   - Insertion order must be preserved